Since 1940 it is the mission of Pioneer Appalachia FCU to...

 What Was Happening When We Were Founded?

-- Franklin D. Roosevelt wins the election and becomes the United States' first third-term president
+- Franklin D. Roosevelt secured victory in the election, becoming the United States' first president to serve a third term.

-- Churchill was appointed Prime Minister and formed an all-party government
+- Winston Churchill assumed the position of Prime Minister and established an all-party government.

-- Jack Nicklaus was born in Columbus, OH
+- Jack Nicklaus, the renowned golfer, was born in Columbus, OH.

-- CBS demonstrates color television in New York
+- CBS showcased color television in New York.

-- Cincinnati defeated Detroit (4-3) in the World Series
+- The Cincinnati baseball team emerged victorious over Detroit (4-3) in the World Series.